Sustainability Target Setting

 For most companies in the agri-food sector, scope 3 emissions significantly contribute to their environmental impact.

 Environmental hotspots in the agri-food sector

 The cultivation of crops and animal production are among the environmental hotspots in the value chain.
-Laughing gas emissions from fertilizer application, methane emissions from rice cultivation and enteric fermentation, and food losses throughout the life cycle significantly contribute to the overall scope 3 GHG emissions.
+Nitrous oxide emissions from fertilizer application, methane emissions from rice cultivation and enteric fermentation, and food losses throughout the life cycle significantly contribute to the overall scope 3 GHG emissions.
 However, gathering the necessary data can be challenging because you need to investigate the supply chain thoroughly.
 Moreover, actual farm emission data is not available.
 Modeling the emissions is needed, adhering to the correct standards, such as the Product Environmental Footprint (PEF).